mono/Embeddinator-4000/docs/getting-started-objective-c.md

 # Getting started with Objective-C

-This is the getting started page for Objective-C.
+This is the getting started page for Objective-C and cover the basic for all supported platforms.

 ## Requirements